Matthew Lawrence: Career

+In 2026, Lawrence competed in the HGTV series Totally 90s House while being partnered with actresses, Melissa Joan Hart and Keshia Knight Pulliam.

 Music career

 Lawrence's singing debut was in 1986, when he and his brother Joey performed at the 1986 Macy's Thanksgiving Day Parade.
 Lawrence sang at the 1991 Macy's Parade as well.
 Other musical performances can be found on two Gimme a Break! episodes, "Nell's Secret Admirer" and "The Window; Part 1"; two Brotherly Love episodes, "A Roman Holiday" and "Art Attack"; and on Boy Meets World.
 In the 2021 film Mistletoe Mixup, he performed "O Holy Night" with his brothers Joey and Andrew.
 Lawrence also played guitar on several of his earlier performances.

 In 2017, Lawrence started a band with Joey and Andy called Still Three.
 That February, they released their debut single "Lose Myself".

 Personal life

 Lawrence briefly dated his Boy Meets World co-star Danielle Fishel.
-He was engaged to Heidi Mueller from 2004 to 2006.
-Lawrence began dating professional dancer Cheryl Burke in February 2007 and remained in a relationship with her until their breakup in 2008.
+He was engaged to actress Heidi Mueller from 2004 to 2006.
+Lawrence dated professional dancer Cheryl Burke from 2007 to 2008.
 The pair reunited in 2017 and became engaged on May 3, 2018.
-On May 23, 2019, they wed in San Diego, California.
-On February 23, 2022, after a prolonged estrangement exacerbated by COVID-19, it was reported that Burke filed for divorce.
+They wed in San Diego, California on May 23, 2019.
+After a prolonged estrangement exacerbated by COVID-19, Burke filed for divorce on February 18, 2022.
 The divorce was finalized on September 19.

 In late 2022, Lawrence began dating Chilli of the R&B group TLC.

 In April 2023, Lawrence revealed in a Brotherly Love podcast episode that he was sexually harassed by a director involved in a Marvel production and was fired by his agency when he walked out of the hotel room that they were in.